Lehnurr/spe-ed-solver/spe-ed-solver/README.md

 # spe-ed-solver Multi-Module Project

 Further information about the submodules are contained in their seperated README files!
+Each module is split into source code (`src/main/java`) and tests (`src/test`).

 ## Submodule [`core`](core)